laurajunco/angular/README.md

 - For this you declare it as a property in the service constructor
 - You add both services as providers in app.module
 - If a service will use another service it will need the `@injectable` decorator

+### 8. Using Services for Cross-component Communication
+- We can use services for sending information across components
+-